Southern Canal Belt Walking Tour (Self Guided), Amsterdam

 Tip:

-If you decide to purchase tulip bulbs to take back home, make sure to obtain a "customs-cleared" stamp so that you don't run into trouble with the customs department upon arrival in your home country.
+It you decide to buy tulip bulbs to take back home, be sure to get a "customs-cleared" stamp to avoid any issues with customs when upon arrival in your home country.

 3) De Kleine Komedie